-1. Mechanisms of resistance to BRAF/MEK inhibitors in melanoma.
+1. Mechanisms of drug resistance in melanoma.

 As melanoma is a highly heterogeneous disease, multiple mechanisms of resistance are likely to arise in patients.
-We are now using an array of biochemical and genetic approaches to identify additional mechanisms of resistance and testing combinations of different inhibitors targeting the resistant pathways.
+We are using an array of biochemical and genetic approaches to identify additional mechanisms of resistance and testing combinations of different inhibitors targeting the resistant pathways.
 Our goal is to identify the best combination therapies that can overcome resistance to BRAF/MEK inhibitors and could move forward into clinical trials.